tkrop/go-make/MANUAL.md

 **Note:** To see an overview of actual targets, use the shell auto-completion or run `make targets`.
 To get a short help on most important targets and target families run `make help`.
+To have a look at the effective targets and receipts use `make show`.

-To customize the behavior of the Makefile there exist multiple extension points that can be used to setup additional variables, definitions, and targets that modify the behavior of the [Makefile](Makefile.base).
+To customize the behavior there exist multiple extension points that can be used to setup additional variables, definitions, and targets that modify the behavior of the targets and receipts.

 * [Makefile.vars](Makefile.vars) allows to modify the behavior of standard targets by customizing and defining additional variables (see section